gord6/Tapping-into-the-Natural-Language-System-Using-Artificial-Languages-when-Learning-Programming/README.md

 | pretest              | 4.56 ± 3.05    | 5.00 ± 3.08 |
 | posttest             | 7.19 ± 0.92    | 7.30 ± 1.10 |
 | posttest programming | 7.50 ± 1.07    | 7.30 ± 1.56 |

+### Post-Programming Tasks:
+In their first semester, students attend the course Algorithms and Programming, in which they submit 7 assignments on various programming constructs throughout the semester.
+Students can achieve a total of 50 points.
+The course instructor provided us with an overview of points that students of our study achieved.
+This allows us to evaluate whether learning Brocanto has a long-term effect on programming learning.

 # Replication